 Many people think that psychoanalytic psychotherapy involves your therapist sitting quietly, listening to what you say, interacting very little.
 Perhaps they might offer you a golden nugget of their thoughts, but more often than not they are quiet.
 This is not how I work.
 I belong to the relational style of psychoanalytic or psychodynamic psychotherapy, where the working relationship between client and therapist is the healing component of the therapy.
 Many of my clients tell me it is my emotional honesty and 'realness' that is what makes working with me so helpful to them.

-I am registered with the UKCP and am a Registered Member of the BACP (MBACP), and abide with both organisations Code of Ethics
+I am registered with the UKCP and abide with their Code of Ethics

 23 Clerkenwell Close